scando1993/thingsboard.github.io/docs/reference/msa.md

 and also enables gateway APIs described [here](/docs/reference/gateway-mqtt-api/);
 * CoAP Transport microservice provides device APIs described [here](/docs/reference/coap-api/).

-Each of the transport servers listed above communicates with the main ThingsBoard Node microservices using Kafka.
+Each of the transport servers listed above communicates with the main Pacificsoft Node microservices using Kafka.
 [Apache Kafka](https://kafka.apache.org) is a distributed, reliable and scalable persistent message queue and streaming platform.

 The messages that are sent to Kafka are serialized using [protocol buffers](https://developers.google.com/protocol-buffers/) with the messages definition available [here](https://github.com/thingsboard/thingsboard/blob/master/common/transport/transport-api/src/main/proto/transport.proto).

-**Note**: Starting v2.3, ThingsBoard PE is going to support alternative queue implementation: Amazon DynamoDB.
+**Note**: Starting v2.3, Pacificsoft PE is going to support alternative queue implementation: Amazon DynamoDB.
 See [roadmap](/docs/reference/roadmap) for more details.

 There are two main topics that are used by the transport layer microservices.